brianreumere/gandi-automatic-dns/README.md

 gad
 ===

 This script is intended to be used as a cron job to maintain the accuracy of multiple A or AAAA records in a Gandi.net zonefile.
-External IP address discovery is done via a network interface or [OpenDNS] [1].
+External IP address discovery is done via a network interface, [OpenDNS] [1], or standard input.
 The result is compared to the value in the active version of the zonefile of each record in RECORD-NAMES.
 Using the rpc() function to update different types of DNS records or call other methods of Gandi's XML-RPC API should be fairly trivial.

 Prerequisites
 =============